 But what if you don’t have a prenup?
 How is your property divided in divorce then?
 The answer depends on where you live.

 Equitable Distribution States

-In equitable distribution states, your marital property is divided “equitably” when you divorce.
-Dividing property equitably does not necessarily mean that it is divided equally.
-Dividing property “equitably” just means that you divide it fairly.
+In equitable distribution states, marital property is divided “equitably” when you divorce.
+Dividing property “equitably” does not necessarily mean that it’s divided equally.

 Community Property States